mcgilldinglab/scSemiProfiler/README.md

 **e**, Comprehensive Downstream Analyses: This final panel highlights the extensive analyses possible with semi-profiled single-cell data.
 It underscores the model’s ability to yield deep, diverse insights, demonstrating the full potential and broad applicability of the semi-profiled data.

+### 2. Single-cell Level Deconvolution
+This process allows users to deconvolute bulk RNA-seq data from a target sample into single-cell data, using a single-cell reference sample as a guide.
+Users need to provide bulk data for both the target and reference samples.
+The single-cell reference can be derived from real sequencing data or any similar online dataset.
+Once the pipeline is completed, single-cell data for the target sample is generated and can be used for cell type annotation.
+This includes de novo annotation or utilizing a classifier trained on the reference data.
+For further guidance, please refer to the [deconvolution_example.ipynb](deconvolution_example.ipynb).

 ## Prerequisites
 First, install [Anaconda](https://www.anaconda.com/).
 You can find specific instructions for different operating systems [here](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html).